shriyanyamali/hide-sat-answers/README.md

 ## Installation

-1. Download the extension on [Firefox](todo).
+1. Download the extension on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/hide-sat-answers/).
 2. Visit [mypractice.collegeboard.org](https://mypractice.collegeboard.org/) and click "Score Details" on a practice test.
-3. Click the dropdown button at the top-right corner of the page.
+3. Click the dropdown menu at the top-right corner of the page.
 4. Select your preferred visibility mode:
     - Default (show all answers)
     - Hide All